 Budget monitoring is carried out regularly throughout the year.
-Each quarter, budget monitoring reports were considered by the former Police Authority's Resource Management Committee and since transition by the Police and Crime Commissioner.
+Each quarter, budget monitoring reports were considered by the Police and Crime Commissioner.
 These detail the outcome of the review of budgets and spending forecasts for both revenue and capital expenditure and also include a review of certain other key financial items such as Prudential Indicators.